mickenordin/wireguide/README.md

 # WireGUIde
 WireGUIde is a free and open source graphical user interface for WireGuard: https://www.wireguard.com/.
-Using WireGUIde you will be able to easily manage you Wireguard client connections without the need to use the terminal.
+Using WireGUIde you will be able to easily manage you Wireguard client connections on GNU/Linux without the need to use the terminal.
 WireGUIde uses NetworkManager as a backend, so it is compatible with connections set up with nmcli.

 It makes use of:
  * libnm (https://developer.gnome.org/libnm/stable/usage.html)